Put your bin out the night before

 To report an issue, such as a missed collection, a broken caddy, or a missing caddy, visit our bin issues page.

 We are looking into introducing food waste collections in up to 20% of the borough’s flats from Spring 2022.

 Each block of flats will be assessed before this is introduced to make sure a communal food waste bin can be accommodated.
 We will also need agreement from the management agent that they will take responsibility for cleaning the communal food waste bin.

 There is an international climate change crisis and we are committed to taking steps to tackle this across our services.
 This includes encouraging and enabling more recycling.

-We already recycle 40% of all waste but we know with food waste collection that could go up to around 50% by 2020 and 65% by 2030.
+We already recycle 43% of all waste but we know with food waste collection that could go up to around 50% in 2021 and 65% by 2030.